pac4j/pac4j/documentation/how-to-secure-a-spring-security-application-with-oidc.md

 ## Learn more

-- The [OpenID Connect reference](/docs/clients/openid-connect.html) for all the `OidcConfiguration` options.
+- The documentation for the [OIDC client for Java](/docs/clients/openid-connect.html) for all the `OidcConfiguration` options.
 - The [spring-security-pac4j](https://github.com/pac4j/spring-security-pac4j) bridge and its [documentation](https://github.com/pac4j/spring-security-pac4j/wiki).
 - The three demos: [with the servlet filters](https://github.com/pac4j/spring-security-jee-pac4j-boot-demo), [with Spring MVC](https://github.com/pac4j/spring-security-webmvc-pac4j-boot-demo) and [with Spring WebFlux](https://github.com/pac4j/spring-security-webflux-pac4j-boot-demo).
 - Why you may not need Spring Security at all: [Spring Boot security: choose spring-webmvc-pac4j over Spring Security](/blog/spring-boot-security-choose-spring-webmvc-pac4j.html) and [the REST API follow-up](/blog/spring-webmvc-pac4j-vs-spring-security-round-2-rest-apis.html).